 We are offering shares of our common stock through a group of underwriters (the "underwriters").
 To the extent that the underwriters sell more than shares of our common stock, the underwriters have the option to purchase up to an additional shares of our common stock at the initial public offering price, less the sales load, within 30 days of the date of this prospectus.
 We are concurrently offering shares of our common stock at the initial public offering price directly to MCC Advisors and some of its employees pursuant to this prospectus.
 These shares are included in the shares being sold pursuant to this prospectus.
 Since these shares are being sold directly by us and not through the underwriters, no underwriting discount or commission will be paid to the underwriters for shares purchased by MCC Advisors and these employees.
+Consequently, the entire amount of the proceeds from such sales will be paid directly to us.

-shares, excluding $\,$ shares of common stock is suable pursuant to the option to purchase additional shares granted to the underwriters.
+shares, excluding shares of common stock issuable pursuant to the option to purchase additional shares granted to the underwriters.

-The net proceeds of the offering are estimated to be approximately \$\\$\\$\\$\\$\\$\\$\\$\ million (approximately \$\\$\\$\\$\\$\\$\ million if the underwriters exercise their option to purchase additional shares in full) after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The net proceeds of the offering are estimated to be approximately \$\) million (approximately \$\) million if the underwriters exercise their option to purchase additional shares in full) after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The shares that are being sold by us directly to MCC Advisors and its employees are not subject to any underwriting discount or commission, and therefore, we will receive the entire purchase price proceeds for the sale of those shares.
 We intend to use the net proceeds to provide debt financing to portfolio companies in accordance with our investment objective and for general corporate purposes.
 Pending such use, we will invest the remaining net proceeds of this offering primarily in cash, cash equivalents, U.S. government securities and other high-quality debt instruments that mature in one year or less.
-These securities may have lower yields than in accordance with our investment objective investments and, accordingly, may result in lower distributions, if any, during such period.
+These securities may have lower yields than the types of investments we would typically make in accordance with our investment objective and, accordingly, may result in lower distributions, if any, during such period.
 See "Use of Proceeds".